stelzinga/MF/MGT_80.Tools.md

 ### MSS Note Management
 A key feature is the ability to write *Notes* in Col = Notes, This column drives the content of Cols = *First Note*, *Last Note* and then *Creation Date* and *Update Date*.

-#### MSS Note Management
+MSS Note Notation
-Note Managementfollows a specific form of Task Notation, namely the dated comment version.i.e. dd-mm-yy: xxx, see [## Task Notation].
+MSS Note Management follows a specific form of Task Notation, namely the dated comment version.i.e. dd-mm-yy: xxx, see [## Task Notation].
 Exemple:
 23-02-21: ##1 First review of audit results show overall good insight in business.
 Next: complete review. {Joe} [~/file/path] ##2 Received purchase order for 20 new products from client ABC (20210731) [https:/internal/website/page]

 ### MSS Task Management
-Another feature is the integration of Tasks also using [## Task Notation].
+Another feature of MSS is the integration of Tasks using [## Task Notation] in the dedicated Column = Tasks.

 ### MSS Hierarchy
 Sheet = M5, dedicated to Projects has an *Integrated Hierachy*.